theirc/airbel/src/_projects/scan.md

       improve the use of limited resources in the delivery of health, education, and cash services to the most people in need.
   - date: 2019-08-01 00:00:00
-    title: Clarify desired reporting and use of cost data with advisory group
-    link:
-    link_title:
-    description_markdown: >-
-      The risks and opportunities for transparency of SCAN results are discussed.
-Aligned with donor initiatives to gather and use cost data.
-  - date: 2019-08-01 00:00:00
-    title: Plan future governance and financial sustainability of consortium
-    link:
-    link_title:
-    description_markdown: >-
-      Developed future governance model and licensing plan as network of SCAN users grows.
-Created cost recovery plan for hosting and maintenance.
-  - date: 2019-08-01 00:00:00
     title: Build and pilot SCAN 2.0 across multiple NGOs
     link:
     link_title:
     description_markdown: >-
-      Finalized 2.0 software to fit any NGO’s finance system.
+      * Finalized 2.0 software to fit any NGO’s finance system.
 Case studies of SCAN analyses show the value of cost-efficiency data.

+      * Developed future governance model and licensing plan as network of SCAN users grows.
+Created cost recovery plan for hosting and maintenance.
   - date: 2018-08-01 00:00:00
     title: >-
       SCAN is made available in all IRC countries, and other NGOs have expressed